pinardemetci/pinardemetci.github.io/projects.md

 nav: true
 ---
 # Projects
-I've had the opportunity to work on a number of engineering, science, coding and modeling projects outside of my dissertation research.
+Outside of my dissertation research, I've had the opportunity to work on a number of engineering, science, programming and modeling projects.
 Here, you can browse a selection of them (clickable details coming soon):

 <html>
 <style>